 Siddhi Krishna, Boston College

 Siddhi Krishna was born in Sydney, Australia, but has lived in Boston, MA since she was 10.
-As an undergraduate at Brandeis University, she double-majored in Mathematics and Economics, and double-minored in Computer Science and Global Studies.
-Soon after graduation, she realized that she wanted to pursue a career in mathematics.
-Siddhi is now pursuing a PhD in Mathematics at Boston College, specializing in knot theory and low-dimensional topology.
-In her free time, Siddhi enjoys trying new foods and relaxing on her porch.
-Siddhi's is thrilled to be spending this summer at BEAM, and she cannot wait to meet this year's participants!
+As an undergraduate at Brandeis University, she studied math, politics, computer science, and economics, all with the intent of becoming a behavioral economist.
+After graduating, Siddhi realized she actually wanted to pursue a career in mathematics!
+She is now a PhD candidate in Mathematics at Boston College, specializing in knot theory and the structure of 3- and 4- dimensional spaces (you can google "low dimensional topology" to learn more!).
+In her free time, Siddhi enjoys eating spicy food, laughing with friends, and discovering new music.
+This is Siddhi's second year at BEAM - and she can't wait for it to begin!

 Dan May, Black Hills State University

 Dan May is an assistant professor of mathematics at Black Hills State University in Spearfish, South Dakota.
 His Ph.D research focused on Mutually Unbiased Bases, an area which incorporates topics from linear algebra, group theory and finite geometry.
 His recent research interests include the connections between poetry and discrete mathematics, and the combinatorics of card games such as Set and Spot It.
 Dan has been spending his last several summers working with Bridge to Enter Advanced Mathematics (BEAM), a summer residential mathematics program for underserved students from New York City public middle schools.
-He has also received Title II grants to create and teach in-service workshops for South Dakota middle school teachers.
+He has also created and taught NCLB Title II-funded in-service workshops for South Dakota middle and high school teachers.
 Dan moonlights as a musicologist, and has presented several seminar talks on a variety of musical genres at his university.

 Marcus Neal, The Hammond School